-Checking this box will create a "Test" workspace, where seats are not consumed, and where advanced/paid modules can be installed for testing purposes.
+Checking this box will create a "Test" workspace, where seats are not consumed, and where advanced/paid modules can be installed free for testing purposes.

 Note: All of the above settings, except data location, can be modified if needed after creating the workspace.